How Long Does A UPS Last?

 Understanding When an Upgraded System is Needed

 Uninterruptible Power Supplies (UPS) are a lot like cars.
 There always comes the point when the cost of maintenance outweighs that of simply upgrading to a new device.
+How long does a UPS last?
 How can you determine when the time for a new unit has finally come?

 While it’s a question we get all the time, determining when it makes sense to replace your UPS system can depend on a wide range of personal factors unique to your site, your needs, and your particular unit.
 Highly sensitive pieces of equipment in and of themselves, UPS systems include several other delicate components such as batteries, capacitors, circuit boards, and more which can all be repaired or replaced as well.
 Understanding when to repair these components and when to replace the unit as a whole is critical to guaranteeing complete protection against load failure and utility outages.